-However, as time goes on, more and more games will support HDR, to make the most of the Xbox One S’s tweaked hardware.
+However, as time goes on, more and more games will support HDR, to make the most of the S’s tweaked hardware.

 Thankfully, all games can still be enjoyed with some form of HDR, even if they’re not officially supported.

-If you’re after a good all-rounder, the Xbox One S is the way to go.
+If you’re after a good all-rounder, the S is the way to go.
 It’ll give you decent performance and the 4K Blu-Ray player is a masterstroke.

-If you want more power right now, then the Ps4 Pro is the way to go.
+If you want more power but don’t fancy forking out £449, then the Pro is the way to go.

-In fact, it’s twice as powerful as the PS4 in some tasks.
+In fact, it’s twice as powerful as the standard PS4 in some tasks.

-The PS4 Pro’s graphics chip is rated at 4 TFLOPS (trillion floating point operations per second), where the Xbox One is at 1.4TFLOPS.
+The Pro’s graphics chip is rated at 4 TFLOPS (trillion floating point operations per second), where the standard Xbox One is 1.4TFLOPS.